Help us improve in just 2 minutes—share your thoughts in our reader survey.

 State supreme court incumbent win rates

 Incumbents tend to do better in elections for any office than newcomers facing incumbents.
 This is no less true in state supreme court elections.
-Across all types of state supreme court elections, incumbent justices running for re-election won 93% of the time from 2008-2024.
+Across all types of state supreme court elections, incumbent justices running for re-election won 93% of the time from 2008 to 2024.
 The year when the most incumbents lost was 2024, when eight incumbents did not win re-election.
-The years tied for the lowest incumbent win rate of 89% were 2008 and 2024.
+The year with the lowest re-election rate was 2015, when out of two justices, only one (50%) was re-elected.
+In years where more justices were running, the year with the lowest re-election rate was 2024, when 89% of justices were re-elected..

 Incumbent win rates in state supreme court elections (2008-2024)